16 Weeks Pregnant: Symptoms, Baby Development, Diet & More

 Dos

-- Exercise or walk to relieve your backache or leg cramps.
+- Exercise mildly or walk, at least for 30 minutes each day, to relieve your backache or leg cramps (8).

 - Remember you aren’t eating for two.
 You are simply providing nutrition to yourself and your baby.
-So, go for mindful eating and not overeating.
+So, go for mindful eating and do not overeat.

 - Get plenty of rest and adequate sleep.